clemdesign/grav-plugin-language-selector/README.md

 For `button_display`, this one define how button of selected language will be displayed.
 There are 3 possibilities:
 - `default`: Flag and Language name are displayed
 - `flag`: Only flag is displayed
-- `name`: Only Llnguage name is displayed
+- `name`: Only language name is displayed

 For `select_display`, this one define how language selector will be displayed.
 There are 3 possibilities:
 - `default`: Flag and Language name are displayed
 - `flag`: Only flag is displayed
-- `name`: Only Llnguage name is displayed
+- `name`: Only language name is displayed

 ## Redirecting after switching language